Billie Burke: Career

 Burke went on to play leads on Broadway in Mrs. Dot, Suzanne, The Runaway, The "Mind the Paint" Girl, and The Land of Promise from 1910 to 1913, along with a supporting role in the revival of Sir Arthur Wing Pinero's The Amazons.
-There she met producer Florenz Ziegfeld, marrying him in 1914.
+There she met producer Florenz Ziegfeld Jr., marrying him in 1914.
 Two years later they had a daughter, author Patricia Ziegfeld Stephenson (1916–2008).

 Burke was signed for the movies and made her cinematic debut in the title role of Peggy (1915).
 Her success was phenomenal, and she was soon earning what was reputedly the highest salary of any film actress up to that time.
 She followed her first feature with the 15-part serial Gloria's Romance (1916).
 By 1917, she was a favorite with silent-movie fans, rivaling Mary Pickford, Lillian Gish, Clara Kimball Young and Irene Castle.
 She starred primarily in provocative society dramas and comedies, similar in theme to The "Mind-the-Paint" Girl, her most successful American play.
 Her girlish charm rivaled her acting ability, and as she dressed to the hilt in fashionable gowns, furs and jewelry, her clothes sense also won her the devotion of female audiences.
 Among the films in which she appeared during this period were Arms and the Girl (1917), The Mysterious Miss Terry, Let's Get a Divorce (1918), Good Gracious, Annabelle (1919), Away Goes Prudence (1920) and The Frisky Mrs. Johnson (1920).
 As a nod to himself for his wife appearing for Zukor and Lasky, Ziegfeld insisted on promotions for each of the films to carry the tag "By Special Arrangement with Florenz Ziegfeld".